 Texas being so large has good and bad – especially if you are unfamiliar with the state.
 Eastern cities on the gulf like Houston tend to have a lot of humidity.
 This is typically bad for joint pain.
 West Texas, however, is arid and much better for joint pain as is north Texas.
 The tradeoff is that the further north and west you go, the further you are from more of the major cities (with the exception of El Paso on the extreme western part of the state).

-Many factors play in to how arthritis symptoms affect your body including diet, climate, location of arthritis on the body, treatment plans, and exercise levels.
+Many factors play into how arthritis symptoms affect your body including diet, climate, location of arthritis on the body, treatment plans, and exercise levels.
 Each of these impacting factors should be addressed.
-Changing location to one of best places to live with arthritis cannot cure your arthritis.
-But it can aid in your overall treatment plan along with your doctor’s advice and taking a daily joint supplement.
-If you aren’t sure which joint supplement is for you we can help.
+Changing location to one of the best places to live with arthritis cannot cure your arthritis.
+But it can aid in your overall treatment plan along with your doctor’s advice and taking a daily joint supplement.* If you aren’t sure which joint supplement is for you we can help.